 Getting out there is pretty easy.
 The roads are not all that difficult, but 4WD is advised.
 The first stop at the main petroglyph site is right along the road.
 The second set of petroglyphs and the arrastra are reached by a short cross-country hike.

-Besides the arrastra, the prospectors also built up a flat area for their camp with a rock-stacked wall to protect it from flash floods.
+Besides the arrastra, the prospectors built up a flat area for their camp with a rock-stacked wall to protect it from flash floods.
 There are the remains of slag and brick dust from a small assay furnace.
-They also carved close to a dozen historic inscriptions on the boulders around the camp and, from the dates on those rocks, the camp was worked in the 1910s.
+They also carved close to a dozen historic inscriptions on the boulders around the camp.
+The archaeological survey documented five different names with dates ranging from 1910 to 1916, along with expressions like "Hello Bill" and "966 BPOE" (Benevolent and Protective Order of Elks).
+Based on the artifacts left behind (mostly canned food and kerosene tins, with notably few personal items), archaeologists concluded this was probably a short spring occupation by a small crew of less than four men.

-But other than those things and a few sundry tin cans, there isn’t much left at the site.
-Still, it is an interesting and seldomly visited place.
-Also, I didn’t see any mines or prospects in the immediate area, which makes you wonder where they were mining.
-I suspect that they built the arrastra here because there was water at depth in the wash, and they brought in ore by mule from prospects scattered across the surrounding mountains.
+I didn't see any mines or prospects in the immediate area, which makes you wonder where they were mining.
+The survey noted two abandoned mines within a several-mile radius, which supports my suspicion: they built the arrastra here because there was water at depth in the wash and brought in ore by mule from prospects scattered across the surrounding mountains.

 Please respect and protect everything you find out here.